Double Your Content Impact: The Ultimate Guide to Tracking the ROI of Your Content Marketing Strategy

 Customer retention

-Engagement metrics: Time on page, bounce rate, scroll depth
+Engagement metrics: time on a page, bounce rate, scroll depth

-Retention metrics: Repeat visits, customer lifetime value (CLV)
+Retention metrics: repeated visits; customer lifetime value (CLV)

 Brand awareness?